-The characteristics and innovations of wave 13 affect the questions asked in the household and personal questionnaires (e.g., change of reference periods, modification of individual questions and new question modules), sample and data preparation.
+The cross-wave PASS User Guide elaborates the individual instruments and interview program.
+The following section reviews the characteristics and innovations of wave 14.
+The characteristics and innovations of wave 14 affect the questions asked in the household and personal questionnaires (e.g., change of reference periods, modification of individual questions and new question modules)8, sample and data preparation.

-1.3.1 Individual Questionnaire
+1.2.1 Characteristics and innovations of wave 14 - Individual Questionnaire

-The personal questionnaire updates the employment history information gathered since wave 2.
-Wave 13 maintains the chronological retrospective surveying introduced in wave 4 (see section 1.3.1 in Berg et al., FDZ Datenreport 08/2011).
+The personal questionnaire updates the employment history information gathered since wave 29.
+From wave 4 onwards, a modified chronological retrospective surveying is included (see section 1.3.1 in Berg et al., FDZ Datenreport 08/2011).

-For the personal questionnaire in wave 13, some modules and blocks of questions were newly developed and others were taken from previous waves and re-used.
+For the personal questionnaire in wave 14, some modules and blocks of questions were newly developed and others were taken from previous waves and re-used.
 In addition, individual modules from the previous wave were modified or removed.